-We identified recognition of revenue from provision of telecommunications services as a key audit matter because (1) revenue is one of the key performance indicators of the Group and, therefore, there is a potential risk that revenue could be recorded in the incorrect period or subject to manipulation to meet financial targets or expectations; and (2) the estimation of the utilisation pattern of telecommunications services is inherently subjective and requires significant judgement and estimation which increases the risk of error or potential management bias.
+We identified revenue recognition as a key audit matter because revenue is one of the key performance indicators of the Group and, therefore, there is a potential risk that revenue could be recorded in the incorrect period or could be subject to manipulation to meet financial targets or expectations.

-The Group is principally engaged in the provision of Our audit procedures to assess the recognition of revenue including the following:
+Our audit procedures to assess the recognition of revenue including the following:

-Provision of telecommunications services
+Provision of telecommunication services

-- assessing the design, implementation and operating effectiveness of key internal controls over the receipt of cash from the sales of prepaid SIM cards and recharge vouchers; - assessing the design, implementation and operating effectiveness of key internal controls over the reconciliation from the CDR captured by the Systems to the monthly airtime usage record provided by external airtime suppliers; - sending confirmations to airtime suppliers to confirm the airtime usage during the year, on a sample basis.
-For unreturned confirmations, comparing airtime usage recorded by the Group with monthly statements provided by airtime suppliers; - performing analytical procedures to develop an expectation of revenue based on airtime usage records and comparing our expectation with the revenue recorded by the Group; - performing a recalculation of the contract liabilities as at the reporting date by selecting a sample of activated telephone numbers as at that date and comparing the airtime usage with relevant underlying documentation, including the CDR captured in the Systems and airtime usage confirmed by the airtime suppliers, to assess whether the related revenue has been appropriately recognised or deferred; - analysing the Group's historical data for utilisation of prepaid SIM cards and recharge vouchers and the revenue recognised for telecommunications services provided to determine an expectation of the breakage amount for the year; comparing our expectation with the actual figures recorded by the Group and investigating unusual items or trends and assessing whether or not there was an indication of management bias;
+- assessing the design, implementation and operating effectiveness of key internal controls over the receipt of cash from the sales of prepaid SIM cards and recharge vouchers; - operating effectiveness of key internal controls over the reconciliation from the CDR captured by the Systems to the monthly airtime usage record provided by external airtime suppliers; - sending confirmations to airtime suppliers to confirm the airtime usage during the year, on a sample basis.
+For unreturned confirmations, comparing airtime usage recorded by the Group with monthly statements provided by airtime suppliers; - performing analytical procedures to develop an expectation of revenue based on airtime usage records and comparing our expectation with the revenue recorded by the Group; - performing a recalculation of the deferred revenue balance as at the reporting date by selecting a sample of activated telephone numbers as at that date and comparing the airtime usage with relevant underlying documentation, including the CDR captured in the Systems and airtime usage confirmed by the airtime suppliers, to assess whether the related revenue has been appropriately recognised or deferred;